 The Powell Streetscape Project will design and construct a new streetscape layout for Powell Street between Geary and Ellis streets to enhance the quality and use of the public realm, improve safety for all street users, improve cable car safety and performance, and renew transportation infrastructure.
 The project matches the footprint of the Powell Promenade Parklets (constructed in July 2011) and the Powell Street Safety and Sidewalk Improvement Pilot (implemented in Nov 2015).
 It will build and improve upon both of these successful projects with a permanent streetscape design, including wider sidewalks, reduced vehicle volumes, and improved loading for businesses and hotels.
-Minor safety improvements at Powell & Post and an improvement for the 38-Geary bus stop at Powell & O’Farrell are also part of the project.
+Intersection safety improvements at the crossings of Powell Street with Post, O’Farrell, and Geary streets, as well as transit upgrades for the 38-Geary bus stop at Powell & O’Farrell, are also part of the project.

-Powell Street is one of the most visited streets in San Francisco, owing to the world famous cable cars running up and down the hill and its central location near Powell BART/Muni station, Union Square, and Market Street.
+Powell Street is one of the most visited streets in San Francisco, owing to the world famous cable cars running up and down the hill and its central location near the Powell BART/Muni station, Union Square, and Market Street.
 As such, Powell Street sees some of the highest pedestrian volumes measured in the city, with over 4,000 people per hour walking up and down the street during the peak period.
-The existing sidewalks are, however, too narrow to comfortably support so many people, and although the temporary parklets do provide additional space for people to stand and linger, the mid-block loading bay ‘cut-ins’ result in insufficient sidewalk width for walking the length of the block.
+The existing sidewalks are, however, too narrow to comfortably support so many people, and although the temporary parklets do provide additional space, they have reached the end of their useful lives.

-The Powell Streetscape Project is a redesign of two blocks of Powell Street near Union Square, between Geary and Ellis streets – proposing a curb-less street design, shared between people walking, cable cars, and limited access for vehicles to load and unload passengers and goods to fronting businesses.
+The Powell Streetscape Project is a redesign of two blocks of Powell Street near Union Square, between Geary and Ellis streets – proposing a refreshed, pedestrian-focused streetscape design with wider sidewalks and improved loading.
 This new streetscape will provide a signature street for the iconic Union Square neighborhood, providing a welcoming environment for the area’s many visitors from around the world.

 The project continues traffic regulations from the successful Powell Street Safety and Sidewalk Improvement Pilot.
-These piloted regulations include vehicle restrictions intended to reduce traffic volumes on Powell Street for safer cable car operations and a safer environment for walking.
-The project will also address safety needs not covered by the pilot, such as upgrading painted sidewalk extensions to become part of a permanent sidewalk and improving traffic regulation compliance.
-Additionally, traffic signals will be modified at Powell & Geary to reduce conflicts between poeple walking in the western crosswalk and drivers turning right from Powell onto Geary; signals will also be upgraded at the intersections of Powell & O’Farrell and Powell & Ellis.
+These piloted regulations include vehicle restrictions intended to reduce traffic volumes on Powell Street for improved cable car operations and a safer environment for walking.
+The project will address safety needs not covered by the pilot, such as upgrading painted sidewalk extensions at corners to become part of the permanent sidewalk.
+Additionally, traffic signals will be modified at Powell & Geary to reduce conflicts between people walking in the western crosswalk and drivers turning right from Powell onto Geary; signals will also be upgraded at the intersections of Powell & O’Farrell and Powell & Ellis.
 The project also includes moving the Powell & O’Farrell bus stop serving the 38-Geary lines to the far-side of the intersection, improving transit performance.